Automotive Engineering with Business Management

 Combine specialist knowledge in engineering with advanced business skills to impact the future of vehicle engineering in the automotive sector.

-You’ll advance your technical engineering knowledge in areas such as propulsion systems and how they will influence the future of vehicle engineering.
-Exploring a range of automotive engineering applications and technologies, you’ll consider their impact, analysing past failures and predicting future challenges and successes.
-Using a systems-thinking approach, you’ll learn to understand wider challenges that affect the automotive sector including moral, ethical and sustainability issues.
+Our course advances your technical knowledge in areas such as propulsion systems and how their development influences vehicle engineering.
+You'll explore the impact of a range of applications and technologies, analysing past failures and predicting future challenges.
+Using a systems-thinking approach, you’ll look at wider issues affecting the automotive sector including moral, ethical and sustainability.

-At the start of your course, you’ll be set a topical automotive theme to carry through into group projects.
-This ensures the subject-based units are current and relevant to professional practice in the industry.
+At the start of the course, we set you a topical automotive theme that carries through to group projects.
+This ensures that subject-based units are relevant to professional practice in industry.
 It also gives you the benefit of a personalised learning pathway.

 Information for international students